 AVD: Microsoft is eliminating the need for any domain-joined RDS roles and instead of creating an Azure service that a user will log into and it will then determine where the user’s desktop is and where to “land” the desktop session.
 This not only eliminates the complexity of having to manage RDS roles but also removes the need for costly VMs to run them.

 Considerations for Data Disk sizing and configuration

-- For WVD we recommend sizing and configuration of the data disk using this rough guideline:
+- For AVD we recommend sizing and configuration of the data disk using this rough guideline:

 - 5 GB minimum, 10 GB highly recommended, per user.

 - Ex.
-For a 200 user WVD Host's user data disk, 2 TB would be an acceptable starting point.
+For a 200 user AVD Host's user data disk, 2 TB would be an acceptable starting point.